tgymnich/homebridge-panasonictv/README.md

 # Compatible TVs:

-Not all Viara TV's can be turned *on* when their current state is *off*.
+Not all Viara TV's can be turned *on* when their current state is *off* (or bettter: *standby*).
 This depends on the model.
 All models should be able to be turned *off*, though.

 The following models have been reported to be working with this plugin: